SLOW COOKER HAWAIIAN PORK — Slow cooked pulled pork in a sweet and tangy pineapple, brown sugar and soy sauce glaze.

 If there’s one meal that’s guaranteed to be a hit around here, it’s pulled pork of any variety.
 And this Slow Cooker Hawaiian Pork is a new favorite!

-No matter how you serve it, this Hawaiian Pulled Pork is a crowd pleasing meal.
+No matter how you choose to serve it, this Hawaiian Pulled Pork is a crowd pleasing meal.
+It will definitely be making a repeat appearance on my menu!

 Slow cooked pulled pork in a sweet and tangy pineapple, brown sugar and soy sauce glaze.